ROCm-LS/hipCIM/docs/installation/installation.rst

 To build hipCIM from source, follow the steps given in this section.
 This installation method should be used by hipCIM developers.

-1. Set up docker image
+1. Set up the Docker image

    Use the ROCm docker image from dockerhub: